MajaAnna/10xdev-project/.ai/get-flashcards-by-user-implementation-plan.md

 **Endpoint**: `GET /api/flashcards`

-**Purpose**: Retrieve a paginated list of flashcards belonging to the authenticated user, sorted by creation date (newest first).
-Supports optional filtering by flashcard source type.
+**Purpose**: Retrieve a list of flashcards belonging to the authenticated user, sorted by creation date (newest first).

 **Key Features**:
-- Pagination with configurable page size
-- Filtering by source type (manual, ai_generated, ai_generated_edited)
+- Returns up to 20 flashcards at a time (configurable via `limit` parameter)
-- Sorted by creation date in descending order
+- Sorted by creation date in descending order (newest first)
-- Returns metadata for pagination navigation
+- Simple pagination support for future expansion

 **Business Rules**:
 - Users can only view their own flashcards (enforced by user_id filtering)
-- Default pagination: page 1, 20 items per page
-- Maximum page size: 100 items
+- Default: returns first 20 flashcards
+- Maximum: can request up to 100 flashcards at once
-- Empty results are valid (returns empty array with pagination metadata)
+- Empty results are valid: If user has no flashcards, returns empty array with status 200 OK

 ---